t9md/atom-clip-history/README.md

 * Visually highlight(flash) pasted range.
 * Also you can choose flash to be persisted until cursor move.
 * Multi cursor support.
+* Auto adjust indentation to fit current column when pasted(enabled by default).

 # How to use